Josh Smith Player Props: Rangers vs. Giants

-The Texas Rangers, including Josh Smith and his .440 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Alex Cobb and the San Francisco Giants at Oracle Park, Saturday at 9:05 PM ET.
+The Texas Rangers, including Josh Smith and his .407 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

+He had a hitless performance in his last game (0-for-4) against the Giants.

 Josh Smith Game Info & Props vs. the Giants